What You Can Learn from Charlie Chaplin About Creativity

 Finally, you can simply ask people and your team, “please tell me what I don’t want to hear.”
 Then, receive that information in a friendly manner (again, smile), and realize that a friend is a person who stabs you in the front (not in the back).

-A court jester could have said to Jeff Bezos, so the new name will be “Whole Fools Market”, and for $13.7 billion couldn’t we have just gotten takeout and ordered up a dish of hubris?
+A court jester in the Amazon corporate headquarters might have said to Jeff Bezos, so the new name will be “Whole Fools Market”, and for $13.7 billion couldn’t we have just gotten takeout and ordered up a dish of hubris?